technocrat63/Flood-ResQ-Drone-Simulatorr/README.md

 This project is being developed collaboratively as a team for **Smart India Hackathon 2026**.

-## 👥 Team

-This project is being developed collaboratively as a team for **Smart India Hackathon 2026**.

 | Team Member | Contribution |
 |------------|--------------|
 | **Manish Thakur** | Voice Control |